Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Now, it is time to implement the animation trick.
 This time, we will not animate the button like we did earlier on the Command Button Animation; instead, the Box around it will be made visible or hidden based on the Mouse movement over the Command Button.

 We will track the mouse movement in Code.
-When the mouse is over the Command Button the rectangle is made visible and when the mouse moves out it is hidden.
-When this action is repeated it will look like the command button become raised and goes flat again.
-It has a better look and feels in a dark background rather than remains flat all the time.
+When the mouse is over the Command Button, the rectangle becomes visible, and when the mouse moves out, it is hidden.
+When this action is repeated, it will appear as if the command button rises and then returns to its original position.
+It has a better look and feel in a dark background, rather than remaining flat all the time.

-We need to place Code at two places to trap the mouse movements, on the On Mouse Move Event of the Command Button and on the On Mouse Move Event in the Form Footer.
+We need to track the Mouse movement at two positions: the On Mouse Move Event of the Command Button and the On Mouse Move Event in the Form Section.

 12. Select the Command Button.